Royal Albert Hall Facts You Need to Know

 So, yeah.
 That's a thing.

-The Queen Elizabeth II Diamond Jubilee Steps had a very different name
+Queen Elizabeth II Diamond Jubilee Steps

 The grand staircase at the back of Royal Albert Hall originally had a very straightforward name.
 The South Steps.
 However, they were understandably subjected to brutal London weather and the wear and tear of thousands of feet.
 So, they were desperately in need of an upgrade.